ClickCease

 Call 911 immediately if an overdose is suspected.
 While waiting for help:

-• Turn them on their side to prevent choking.
+• Roll them onto their side to prevent choking.

 Addiction treatment is available for overcoming primary effects, synergistic effects and the long term consequences.
 Xanax increases potential risks of overdose, and mixing with other substances increases this risk tenfold.